 - Phase 6 – Continuous Improvement

-This is the complete FLOW CHART, which is too difficult to see in detail, so in order help better understand each of the steps we have separated out the elements in each of the Phases.
+This is the complete FLOW CHART, which is too difficult to see in detail, so in order to help better understand each of the steps we have separated out the elements in each of the Phases.

-So let’s look at the Partner Selection Phase
+1. Partner Selection Phase

-Initially you would need to define your product specification sheet.
+Initially, you would need to define your product specification sheet.
 The purpose of this document is to provide information to a manufacturer on what is being produced and the specific requirements associated with each aspect of the design.

 The next step is to send out the Request For Quotation pack.
 It is often the case and also good practice to send out details of a similar product in order to get rough quotations first, this allows you to compare quotes from different suppliers without disclosing the full information to too many companies.